wp-plugins/gotmls/readme.txt

 == Changelog ==

-= 4.14.53 =
+= 4.14.54 =
-* Added option to skip scanning the Quaratined files.
+* Added option to skip scanning the Quarantined files.
 * Updated Brute-Force patch to fix the problem of being included more that once.
 * Fixed a few minor bugs (better window positioning and css, cleaner results page, updated new help tab, etc.).
+Made sure that the plugin does not check my servers for updates unless you have registered (this opt-in requirement is part of the WordPress Repository Guidelines).

 = 4.14.52 =
 * Added exception for the social.png files to the skip files by extension list.